uiocompcat/HyDGL/doc/source/usage.rst

 Usage
 =====

 To generate graphs we need to setup a ``GraphGenerator`` object that operates based on a set of settings that correspond to a specific representation.
 The easiest way to do so is to use one of the implemented settings used in the `publication <>`_.
 In the example below we use the ``baseline`` representation.
 After the ``GraphGenerator`` is set up we can use it to generate graphs of molecules.
-For this we need to call the ``.generate_graph()`` function providing it with a dictionary of the relevant QM data.
-The required information and correct formatting of this dictionary is detailed in section <>.
+For this we need to call the ``.generate_graph()`` function providing it with a dictionary (``qm_data_dict``) of the relevant QM data.
+The required information and correct formatting of this dictionary is detailed in section :doc:`input`.

 .. code-block:: python
    :linenos:

     import nbo2graph as n2g

+    # get the QM data dictionary for the moleulce
+    qm_data_dict = # your code for obtaining the dictionary

     # get the default settings for baseline graphs
     ggs = n2g.GraphGeneratorSettings.baseline()